 - Participants will simulate self-rescue techniques in ice, moving water, and swamped or capsized boats.

 - Candidates will learn to rescue submerged and unconscious victims and carry them to a point of safety.

-- Candidates will learn defences and releases from a variety of life threatening rescue situations.
+- Candidates will learn defenses and releases from a variety of life-threatening rescue situations.